gorgexec/MvvmCore/README.md

 ## Usage
 First of all, MvvmCore is about interaction between view model and view.
 Let's have a look at how the library simplifies Activity/Fragment-ViewModel usage.

-Generally, when implementing `Activity`, `Fragment` or `ViewModel` you should extend corresponding MvvmCore class.
+Generally, you should extend corresponding MvvmCore class when implementing `Activity`, `Fragment` or `ViewModel`.
 Classes with `Bindable *` prefix are used for databinding capabilities.

 ### Activity